Black Lives Matter Statement

 • In our service to the profession, we will foster and amplify the contributions and perspectives of Black philosophers and philosophers from other underrepresented groups, and promote widespread discussion of issues of particular concern among such philosophers.

-Reaffirming this commitment at this time flows from our mission “to be a resource on important conceptual, ethical, and broadly philosophical issues for the citizens of Louisville and the Commonwealth of Kentucky.”
+Reaffirming this commitment at this time flows from our mission “to equip students to contribute to their communities, their societies, and the world.”
 We are committed to taking further steps to engage the campus and community in dialogue and action to realize a world in which “Black lives matter” does not even need to be a battle cry because it is a simple description of how we all live.

 Adopted September 26, 2016